qusers/qgui/README.md

 ```

 In the previous command you will have to replace *username* by your own and
-also give the correct path to where you have cloned qgui.
+also give the correct path to where you have cloned **Qgui**.

 ###Examples
-The following are simple step-by-step examples of usage of Q-gui from the
+The following are simple step-by-step examples of usage of **Q-gui** from the
 ground-up.

 ####n-butane
 Now that you've installed *Qgui* and made sure that all additional packages
 are installed we can start with a simple example.

-First you will have to create a PDB (Protein Data Bank) formated coordinate
+First you will have to create a PDB (Protein Data Bank) formatted coordinate
 file of n-butane, you can use *pymol* or *avogadro*, or download a coordinate file
 online and convert it to the correct format.
 A popular molecule repository is
 pubchem (https://pubchem.ncbi.nlm.nih.gov/).
 You can just go to pubchem and
 use the search box to query for n-butane scroll-down to the 3D-Conformer
-area and dowload the file in .sdf format.
-Later you can open the dowloaded file
+area and download the file in .sdf format.
+Later you can open the downloaded file
 in pymol and save the file as .pdb.
 You will still have to do some editing
 and delete all rows starting with CONNECT and replace HETATM with ATOM making
 sure to include two spaces to replace the T, and M, letters in HETATM.